Orpheus-3145/Libft/README.md

         (see include/*.h files for specific documentation)

 # Create library
-Command 'make' creates the file libft.a, that archivecan be included in other applications
+Command 'make' creates the file libft.a, that archive can be included in other applications

 # Info
     42 project: LIBFT (https://cdn.intra.42.fr/pdf/pdf/73987/en.subject.pdf)